ChatGPT's new Canvas feature

 • Adjust length: You can choose to have ChatGPT lengthen or shorten your piece.

-• Suggest edits: Choose this and ChatGPT will review your article and highlight the parts where it would make changes.
+• Suggest edits: Choose this and ChatGPT will review your article and highlight the parts where they would make changes.
 It feels like an editor giving you back a Google Doc with inline notes.
-You can choose to automatically apply any of these suggestions or discard them.
+You can choose to apply automatically delete any of these suggestions or discard them.
 For example, ChatGPT wanted me to remove emojis it added on two separate occasions.
 I refused.

 Ideally, I could see that the feature has some merit.
 An AI editor could be useful in pointing out places in your text that could be clearer, helping you learn to write better and become a self-editor.

-In practice, however, it suffers from the usual problems that AI generative text is known for: for example, changing the reading level, especially increasing it, usually means clumsily swapping in bigger words whenever the bot finds an opportunity.
-I also found a lot of editing suggestions to be a bit unhelpful, or an attempt to strip the writing of personality.
+In practice, however, it suffers from the usual problems that AI generative text is known for: for example, changing the reading level, especially increasing it, usually means awkwardly swapping in larger words each time the robot find an opportunity.
+I also found many editing suggestions to be somewhat unhelpful, or an attempt to take away personality from the writing.

 This is still in beta, but as with most AI writing tools, I'll be passing the canvas around for my own work.